Decoupling and decay of two-point functions in a two-species (T)ASEP: Introduction and main results

 the following identity holds:

-This is proven in Appendix~A of~\cite{FSS13}.
+For multi-component particle systems, this has been proven in~\cite{TV03} for product stationary measures and in~\cite{GS11} in general.
+See also Appendix~A of~\cite{FSS13}.
 As discussed in that work, the variables $\vec\eta=(\eta_1,\ldots,\eta_n)$ are not the suitable coordinates for studying the system at the hydrodynamic level.
 Instead, one should consider the normal modes, which are obtained as follows.
 By $C=C^{\rm T}>0$ and \eqref{eq1}, the matrix $A$ has real eigenvalues $v_1, \dots, v_n$ and a non-degenerate system of left and right eigenvectors.
 The normal mode coordinates are defined as

 where $R$ is a matrix satisfying the relations

 The two-point function for the normal modes is then given by

 We can now state the predictions from the nonlinear fluctuating hydrodynamics theory as in~\cite{FSS13}.
 Starting from macroscopic versions of the conservation laws